blockchain-neu/FedCoin/README.md

 The shell code `python main.py` will build `fedcoin` and `fedcoin_lw` images, and run several `fedcoin` containers that matches the number of replicas defined in settings.

+Run `docker run fedcoin_lw` will start publishing tasks.

 The batch file `clean.sh` will stop and delete containers, as well as delete images that are untagged.

 ## References

+* Yuan Liu, Zhengpeng Ai, Shuai Sun, Shuangfeng Zhang, Zelei Liu, Han Yu.
+FedCoin: A Peer-to-Peer Payment System for Federated Learning.
+In Book "Federated Learning: Privacy and Incentive" ([DOI:10.1007/978-3-030-63076-8_9](https://doi.org/10.1007/978-3-030-63076-8_9))
 * Yuan Liu, Shuai Sun, Zhengpeng Ai, Shuangfeng Zhang, Zelei Liu, Han Yu.
-FedCoin: A Peer-to-Peer Payment System for Federated Learning ([arXiv:2002.11711](https://arxiv.org/abs/2002.11711))
+FedCoin: A Peer-to-Peer Payment System for Federated Learning.
+In arXiv ([arXiv:2002.11711](https://arxiv.org/abs/2002.11711))